 Do you travel to venues?
 Yes!
 I travel anywhere.
 From the wine country to Fiji, you name it, I'm there.

 When is the best time to do a trial?
 I find the sweet spot for trials is about 2 months before the wedding.
 You have by then narrowed down your style choices pretty thoroughly.
-It is early enough to have extensions made if you need them or to have a second trial if you decide to try another style but not so early that you get to overthinking your styling choices.
+It is early enough to reserve extensions if you need them or to have a second trial if you decide to try another style but not so early that you get to overthinking your styling choices.

 Should I stop getting hair cuts and grow out my bangs to have enough hair to style?
 I find that if you always have bangs, you should have bangs on your wedding day.
 The idea is to still look like yourself, just at your very best.
 If you see yourself in photo's looking drastically different than you normally do, you usually aren't going to like it.
 And do not stop getting your hair trimmed to get length.
 Untrimmed ends look dull and can't take heat styling like healthy ends can.
 I recommend you stretch your usual 6 week trims to 8 weeks and get 1/4" off instead of 1/2".
 You will still gain hair, but it will be healthy.
-And if you do not feel that you can get the length or thickness that you need for your desired style, ask me about creating custom clip in extensions for you.
+And if you do not feel that you can get the length or thickness that you need for your desired style, ask me about renting clip in extensions.

 Can you help me dial in my cut and color for the big day?
 Of course!